williamvds/uni/osc/lectures.md

 - System-oriented criteria
   - __Throughput__: number of jobs processed per hour
   - __Fairness__: equal distribution of processing and waiting time and avoiding keeping some processes waiting excessively long (starvation)

 - Criteria can conflict - eg improving response time may require more context switches, worsening throughput and increasing turnaround time

 - Performance measures:
   - __Average response time__: average time of process start
   - __Average turnaround time__: average time taken for each processes to finish

 ## Scheduler types

 ### By time horizon
 - __Long term__
   - Applies to new processes
   - Controls the degree of multiprogramming by deciding which process to admit and when
   - Good mix of CPU and I/O bound processes keeps all resources as busy as possible
   - Usually absent in modern popular OSs

-- __Medium term__: controls swapping and the degree of multiprocessing
+- __Medium term__: Controls swapping and the degree of multiprocessing

-- __Short-term__: decide which process to run next
+- __Short-term__: Decide which process to run next
   - Manages the ready queue
   - Invoked very frequently, so must be fast
   - Usually called in response to clock interrupts, I/O interrupts, or blocking system calls

 ### By approach
 - __Non-preemptive__